 The Great Wall of China was originally built more than two thousand years ago by Qin Shi Huangdi, the first emperor of China during the Qin (Ch’in) Dynasty using slave laborers, criminals, and conscript soldiers.

-Shake it.
-Whoa, get down now, boogie man, play that funky music.
+Take it.
+Get down now, boogie man.
+Whoa!
+Play that funky music!

 “Play That Funky Music” is a 1976 song written by Robert Parissi and recorded by his band Wild Cherry.
 It hit number one on the charts and came in at number 75 in Billboard’s Greatest Songs of All Time.
 Sample lyrics: “Yeah, they was dancin’ and singin’ and movin’ to the groovin’/And just when it hit me somebody turned around and shouted/Play that funky music white boy/Play that funky music right.”

 [Sung.]
 Drink Night Train, go to the basketball game, throw up under the bleachers ...

 Night Train Express, usually abbreviated to Night Train, is a low-end fortified wine produced by E&J Gallo Winery (although the label is strangely silent on that point).
 It contains 17.5 percent alcohol by volume.
 Like other fortified wines, Night Train is favored by the homeless, students, and others looking for a cheap drunk.